PowerClerk Support Center

 Questions to ask yourself about Connections:

-What kind of Standard Web Adapters can be setup?
+What kind of Web Connectors can be setup?

 What external web service do I want to connect to through Connections?

-What Message Formats can be sent with a Standard Web Adapter?
+What Message Formats can be sent with a Web Connector?

 What is a Custom List Lookup?